Acer platanoides: As an invasive species in North America

+Red-tipped buds of a Acer platanoides.

 Natural enemies

 The larvae of a number of species of Lepidoptera feed on Norway maple foliage.
 Ectoedemia sericopeza, the Norway maple seedminer, is a moth of the family Nepticulidae.
 The larvae emerge from eggs laid on the samara and tunnel to the seeds.
 Norway maple is generally free of serious diseases, though can be attacked by the powdery mildew Uncinula bicornis, and verticillium wilt disease caused by Verticillium spp.
 "Tar spots" caused by Rhytisma acerinum infection are common but largely harmless.
 Aceria pseudoplatani is an acarine mite that causes a 'felt gall', found on the underside of leaves of both sycamore maple (Acer pseudoplatanus) and Norway maples.